Weighted Moving Average Indicator in Excel

 In addition, if the latest day has a Buy or Sell signal, it is displayed on the top next to the current price.

-Current Trading Signal – Buy Signal
+Current Trading Signal – Buy or Signal

 Timezone